explosion/spaCy/website/docs/usage/layers-architectures.md

 This section outlines an example use-case of implementing a **novel relation extraction component** from scratch.
-We'll implement a binary relation extraction method that determines whether or not **two entities** in a document are related, and if so, what type of relation.
-We'll allow multiple types of relations between two such entities (multi-label setting).
+We'll implement a binary relation extraction method that determines whether or not **two entities** in a document are related, and if so, what type of relation connects them.
+We allow multiple types of relations between two such entities (a multi-label setting).
 There are two major steps required:

 1. Implement a [machine learning model](#component-rel-model) specific to this task.
-It will have to extract candidates from a [`Doc`](/api/doc) and predict a relation for the available candidate pairs.
+It will have to extract candidate relation instances from a [`Doc`](/api/doc) and predict the corresponding scores for each relation label.
-2. Implement a custom [pipeline component](#component-rel-pipe) powered by the machine learning model that sets annotations on the [`Doc`](/api/doc) passing through the pipeline.
+2. Implement a custom [pipeline component](#component-rel-pipe) - powered by the machine learning model from step 1 - that translates the predicted scores into annotations that are stored on the [`Doc`](/api/doc) objects as they pass through the `nlp` pipeline.

 <Project id="tutorials/rel_component">
 Run this example use-case by using our project template.
 It includes all the code to create the ML model and the pipeline component from scratch.
-It contains two config files to train the model: one to run on CPU with a Tok2Vec layer, and one for the GPU using a transformer.
+It also contains two config files to train the model: one to run on CPU with a Tok2Vec layer, and one for the GPU using a transformer.
-The project applies the relation extraction component to identify biomolecular interactions, but you can easily swap in your own dataset for your experiments in any other domain.
+The project applies the relation extraction component to identify biomolecular interactions in a sample dataset, but you can easily swap in your own dataset for your experiments in any other domain.
 </Project>

 #### Step 1: Implementing the Model {#component-rel-model}